riscv/sail-riscv/doc/ExtendingGuide.md

 may need to capture additional information at the time of an exception.
 This is supported using the `ext` field in the `sync_exception` type in `riscv_sync_exception.sail`, which is where the extension can store this information.
+The addresses involved in exception handling can be modified by following the interface provided in `riscv_sys_exceptions.sail`.

 Adding low-level platform functionality
 ---------------------------------------